 Spondylolisthesis — definition and overview

-Spondylolisthesis is a condition that describes the misalignment of the vertebrae in the spine.
+Spondylolisthesis is slippage of one vertebra over the one beneath it in the spinal column.
 Often for patients with this condition, a vertebra in the spine will slip due to injury or other spine condition and will move out of the natural alignment of the spine.
-This could result in pain, stiffness, and limited mobility in certain areas of the spine.
+This could result in problems such as pain, stiffness, and limited mobility in the spine and other areas of the body.

-The spine is comprised of several small bones, called vertebrae, stacked on top of each other.
-In between each vertebra is a small, sponge-like disc that serves to cushion the vertebrae and allow mobility.
-Also located in between the vertebrae are joints made up of soft tissue.
-The joints allow the vertebrae to bend and move, ultimately allowing your spine to have a range of motion.
+The spine is made of small segments of bone called vertebrae that are stacked on top of each other.
+In between each vertebra is a flexible disc that provides cushioning.
+The vertebrae are linked together by facet joints, which allow the vertebrae to bend and move.

 Treatment options for spondylolisthesis